Ewoitas/UrbanCompleteStreetQuality-Woitas/README.md

 **Folder Structure:**

 Folder Name: Data_Woitas<br>
--> Data_Raw: contains unprocessed data files used as variables in analysis
+-> Data_Raw: contains unprocessed data files (CSV) used as variables in analysis
 - Buildings
 - Calgary_Bikeways
 - Impervious_Surface_2021
 - Public_Trees
 - Street_Centreline

--> Data_Processed: contains data files that have been filtered for the analysis, and files with new fields added as a result of the analysis.
+-> Data_Processed: contains data files (CSV) that have been filtered for the analysis, and files with new fields added as a result of the analysis.
 All CSV files can be converted into feature classes using X/Y fields in the tables.
 > Filtered:<br>
 > - Buildings: contains building polygons along the three Urban Boulevards<br>
 > - Trees_Green_Buffer_16th: point layer for trees acting as green buffers (16th Avenue NW)<br>